 The Affordable Care Act and Women

 The Affordable Care Act is making health insurance coverage more affordable and accessible for millions of Americans.
-Since October 1, more than 7 million Americans have signed up for coverage through the Health Insurance Marketplace.
+During the first annual enrollment period, more than 8 million Americans signed up for coverage through the Health Insurance Marketplace, including more than 4.3 million women.
 And that doesn’t include the more than 3 million young adults who have gotten coverage through their parents’ health plans, or the millions who have learned they are eligible for Medicaid coverage.
 These people are enjoying high quality, affordable coverage that can’t discriminate based on a pre-existing condition, or charge women more because of their gender.

 For women, the law addresses inequities and increases access to quality, affordable health coverage that meets their unique health needs.
 The Affordable Care Act invests in prevention and wellness, and gives women and their families more control over their care.
 And women can no longer be charged more for health insurance because of their gender.

-Through the Health Insurance Marketplace, 18.6 million uninsured women have new opportunities for coverage.
+Because of the Affordable Care Act, 18.6 million uninsured women have new opportunities for coverage.

 Additionally, millions of women across the country are benefiting from the stronger coverage and consumer protections made possible by the Affordable Care Act:

-- 26.9 million women with private health insurance gained expanded access to preventive services with no cost-sharing, including mammograms, cervical cancer screenings, prenatal care, flu and pneumonia shots, and regular well-baby and well-child visits.
+- 29.7 million women with private health insurance gained expanded access to preventive services with no cost-sharing, including mammograms, cervical cancer screenings, prenatal care, flu and pneumonia shots, and regular well-baby and well-child visits.
 And many health plans now cover additional preventive services with no cost-sharing, including well-woman visits, screening for gestational diabetes, domestic violence screening, breastfeeding supplies and contraceptive services.
+Altogether, a total of 48.5 million women are estimated to benefit from free preventive services.

 - 24.7 million women enrolled in Medicare in 2011 had access to preventive services without cost-sharing, including an annual wellness visit, mammograms screenings, and bone mass measurement for women at risk of osteoporosis.